Seven-year-old Carter Cross Jr. wrapped his hand around the tie hugging his throat and tugged.

 She didn’t look at him.
 She didn’t even drop her chin in his direction.
 She rubbed her swollen belly and stared forward at the hole.
 The hole large enough for the box inside it.
 The fancy box that didn’t look big enough.

 There was a crowd.
 Even in this heat.
 A woman sang some sad song that Carter had never heard before.
 People cried and carried on.
-His Aunt Carla plus some other ladies who hadn’t let up since the service at the church.
+Mama’s sister, Carla, plus some other ladies who hadn’t let up since the service at the church.
+With the heat and her being so upset, Mama told Grandma Etta to stay at the house.
+People kept whispering how it was unnatural to outlive a child.

 “Not our Carter.
 No, Lord!”